meisserecon/www/course.md

 <b>Lesson 5: Stocks</b>

 <p>To depart from the feudalistic world of the previous exercise, we introduce a stock market, allowing everyone to become a capitalist, resulting in a much more equal distribution of wealth and to invest retirement savings actively.
 To have a functioning stock market, a new firm type market maker is introduced, which acts as a counterparty when consumers buy or sell stocks.
 Besides the <a href="/assets/abfe-lesson5.pdf">lesson 5 slides</a>, I have uploaded a <a href="/assets/abfe-lesson5-bancor.pdf">proof behind the bancor formular</a> for your reference.
 Exercise 5 can be found <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise05-task.md">here</a>.</p>

+<b>Lesson 6: Flow</b>

+<p>In lesson 6, we discuss take a deeper look at how capital flows influence stock prices.
+TODO (will be completed soon, have to go for lunch :) ) <a href="/assets/abfe-lesson6.pdf">lesson 6 slides</a>, I have uploaded a <a href="/assets/abfe-lesson5-bancor.pdf">proof behind the bancor formular</a> for your reference.
+Exercise 6 can be found <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise06-task.md">here</a>.</p>

 <b>Recurring Themes</b>